We can supply Apostilled company documents, the process of obtaining an Apostille on a company document is called Legalisation.

 UK Company Documents that require Legalisation by the Embassy of the Islamic Republic of Afghanistan’s Consulate Section in London must first be certified by the Foreign & Commonwealth Office.
 Foreign company documents must be legalised by the registry in the country of origin, notarised by a Notary Public in the UK, legalised by the Foreign and Commonwealth Office, and then be legalised by the Consulate section of the Afghanistan Embassy.

-To be valid in Brazil company documents issued, must be legalised by the UK Foreign and Commonwealth Office and the Consulate General of Brazil in London.
-We can provide company documents, which are legalised at the Brazilian Consulate.
+To be valid in Brazil company documents issued, must be legalised by the UK Foreign and Commonwealth Office.

 UK Company Documents need to first be Apostilled at the UK Legalisation Department at the Foreign and Commonwealth Office, then they can be Legalised at the Chilean Consulate.
 UK company documents are legalised by the Foreign and Commonwealth Office which means the signature, seal or stamp made by a UK public official on the document is confirmed as genuine by the UK government.